jpmikkers/BlinkTorrent/README.md

 To build, go to the BlinkTorrent subdirectory that contains BlinkTorrent.csproj.
 Then run the following commands:

-    dotnet clean
+    dotnet clean --configuration Release
-    dotnet restore
+    dotnet run --configuration Release

-    dotnet run
+After that, the gui can be reached at [http://localhost:5105](http://localhost:5105)<br/>

-After that, the gui can be reached at [http://localhost:5105](http://localhost:5105)
+To modify this address or port, please edit the `EndPoints` section of `BlinkTorrent.serverconfig.json`

 If you run the application, it will create a folder structure at the following location `%localappdata%\blinktorrent`, which typically expands to `C:\Users\SomeUser\AppData\Local\blinktorrent`.